THE MINCER-CHARACTER IMMERSION WORKSHOP FOCUS

 “The Mincer” is an immersive interior/exterior character discovery experience that will get you deep inside your character’s head and emotional reality, while staying rooted in their setting.
 This multi-layered exercise has been developed over the past twenty years of Britta’s experience working on character development in both Off-Broadway theatre and the publishing world in the UK and US.
 During the workshop we’ll focus on going deep and immersing yourself in your character’s inner and outer life, as well as unveiling exciting esoteric layers in between.
 Explore character development from a more subconscious level in this workshop and connect with your character’s deeper history, emotional reality and voice.

-This workshop is live (online) and fully interactive: in addition to your computer/tablet, you’ll need a notebook and pens/pencils to get the most out of the experience.
-We’ll use the full 1.5 hours to work through the immersive exercises with Britta and allocate time for Q&A and next steps with your discoveries at the end.
+This workshop is online and fully interactive: in addition to your computer/tablet, you’ll need a notebook and pens/pencils to get the most out of the experience.
 Participants will walk away from the workshop with up to 500 words of new material as well as a rooted understanding of their character to guide drafting and revision.
-You’ll also have made new connections with writers around the world!

 This course will cover the following topics: